 Bries from all the surrounding towns, Coulommiers, Meaux are on offer with subtle aromas of cream, butter, hazelnuts and made from raw cow's milk.

-I was tempted again this year by the ready cooked chestnuts but 2 1/2 pounds is a lot of chestnuts for one person unless I have a chestnut party...
+I was tempted by the ready-cooked chestnuts, but 2 1/2 pounds is a lot of chestnuts for one person unless I have a chestnut 🌰 party.

-When I got home I remembered my Brie left out on the counter.
-Runny, almost soupy, perfection on a slice of pain de Brie.
-There is absolutely nothing like eating French food bought at it's site of origin.
-Nothing compares.
-More Brie pictures on Flickr.
+When I got home my Brie was left out on the counter.
+Runny, almost soupy.
+Perfection on a slice of baguette 🥖

 And yesterday was such a nice day for being out!
 My landlord lives in Melun . . .